mbzama/docker-examples-reactjs/README.md

 ## Create/Run docker container
-Run `docker run -p 9999:80 --name angular-app-container docker-examples-reactjs`
+Run `docker run -d -p 9999:80 --name reactjs-app-container docker-examples-reactjs`

+If you encounter this error-> docker: Error response from daemon: Conflict.
+The container name "/reactjs-app-container" is already in use by container "d46221f9f147f1881d3a19c728d70d60a9f70f4e3b54b96c7d865604d377e311".
+You have to remove (or rename) that container to be able to reuse that name.

+Remove the container using `docker rm -f reactjs-app-container`

 ## Create/Run docker container
 Navigate to `http://localhost:9999/`

+## To login to running container
+Run `docker exec -it reactjs-app-container sh` and inspect the files using regular linux commands such ls, cat .,